fetchai/fetchd/docs/docs/how-to-stake-with-browser.md

 1. Ensure you've installed the [Fetch.ai Browser Extension Wallet](https://bit.ly/3CuiHSO) on your browser and that you're already logged into it.
 2. Next, head over to the [Fetch.ai Validator Explorer](https://bit.ly/3CuYXP1) page and click the **Connect **button in the top right of the web page.
 3. Now, choose a validator outside of the top 10 that you wish to delegate to and click **+Stake**.
-4. In the pop-up that appears, enter the amount of $FET you want to delegate and click **Stake**.
+4. In the pop-up that appears, enter the amount of FET you want to delegate and click **Stake**.
-5. You should now be prompted to pay the gas fee for the transaction and you can do so by selecting **Approve** and then you're done.
+5. You should now be prompted to pay the gas fee for the transaction and you can do so by selecting **Approve**.

 ## Steps for unstaking/removing stake with the Fetch.ai Browser Extension Wallet